I almost just made latkes. And ate them.

 Our day started off with sleeping in, coffee, and the paper.
 Perfect Sunday morning.
 And then, Battle Pancake began.
 I probably watch too much Iron Chef.
 Really what happened was we made our own breakfasts, and Simon’s was way better than mine.

 Sunday is Farmers Market day, and we get a good amount of our food for the week there.
-Beef, lamb, pork and eggs from Fallon Hills, and vegetables from Miramonte Farm.
+Beef, lamb, pork and eggs from local ranches, and vegetables from Miramonte Farm.
 I get my mushrooms for the omelet bar there too, great organic ones, but I can’t remember the name of the farm.
 I’ll check next week.

 Errands, errands, blah blah, and home in time to be hungry for lunch.
 I whipped up some tuna salad with bell peppers, celery, green onions, dill, and homemade mayonnaise and served it in lettuce cups with tomato and cucumber.